Forever a popular slot on the festive TV schedule, Sports Personality of the Year always caps off a stellar year for British sport.

 Figures from across the sporting landscape take to the screen in the run-up to Christmas, hoping to be crowned by the voting public.

-Over the years, the likes of Emma Raducanu, Lewis Hamilton, Andy Murray, Mo Farah and Geraint Thomas have made their way onto the honours list.
+Over the years, the likes of Emma Raducanu, Lewis Hamilton, Andy Murray, Mo Farah and Geraint Thomas have made their way on to the honours list.

 A staple of the calendar since the 1950s, the event is also a celebration of team success, coaching excellence and the hard work of community volunteers.